evijit/evijit.github.io/_news/announcement_57.md

 related_posts: false
 ---

-Going to San Diego for NeurIPS?
-We at Eval-Eval, along with the UK AISI, are hosting a closed door state of evals workshop at UC San Diego on Dec 8th.
-[Request to join](https://evaleval.github.io/events/workshop/)!
+We at Eval-Eval, along with the UK AISI, are hosting a closed-door workshop on the state of evaluations at UC San Diego on December 8th for those attending NeurIPS.
+[Request to join](https://evaleval.github.io/events/workshop/).